silitics/xscript-rs/crates/xscript/docs/lib.md

 # XScript

-A library for writing robust shell-script-like programs and running commands anywhere with ease.
+A library for writing robust shell-script-like programs and running commands with ease.

 The initial motivation for this crate was [`xtask`](https://github.com/matklad/cargo-xtask) development.
 Taken from the [`xtask` of this crate](https://github.com/silitics/xscript-rs/blob/main/xtask/), here is an [example for building the documentation you are currently reading](https://github.com/silitics/xscript-rs/blob/main/crates/xscript-examples/examples/build-docs.rs) with the nightly toolchain and proper `--cfg` flags: